Last updated on August 7th, 2022 at 05:23 am

 From a low cost of living to year-round warm weather, Saigon has a lot to offer for long-term travelers and digital nomads.
 Below, you can find a detailed guide to Saigon for nomads that covers everything from the top reasons to visit to where to work, live and more.

-Read here Vietnam tourist sim card.
+Read here Vietnam travel tips and Vietnam tourist sim card.

 For short-term tourists, Saigon is mostly a gateway to Vietnam’s other destinations — a brief stopover on the way to places like Hoi An, Phu Quoc and other traveler favorites.